LIT-Protocol/lit-js-sdk/README.md

 Now you need to encrypt the symmetric key, and save it to the LIT nodes.  `litNodeClient` should be an instance of LitNodeClient that has connected to the network via the connect function.

 You must also define your access control conditions (the conditions under which someone can decrypt the content).
-In the example below, we define a condition that requires the user holds at least 1 ERC1155 token from the 0x3110c39b428221012934A7F617913b095BC1078C contract.
+In the example below, we define a condition that requires the user holds at least 1 ERC1155 token with Token ID 9541 from the 0x3110c39b428221012934A7F617913b095BC1078C contract.

 ```
 const accessControlConditions = [